 What is a childminder?

 A childminder is a qualified childcare professional who cares for a small number of children in their own home.
-Childminders are self-employed: they set their own working hours and days, set their own hourly charge rates, and they work from their own home!
-It’s a fantastic way to make a big difference to the lives of the children you care for, whilst also being at home for your own children and to top it all off, you’ll have the potential to make a great income too (up to £70,000 a year with Koru Kids).
+Childminders are self-employed—they set their own working hours and days, set their own hourly rates, and they work from their own home!
+It’s a fantastic way to make a big difference to the lives of the children you care for, whilst also being at home for your own children.
+And to top it all off, you’ll have the potential to make a great income (up to £70,000 a year with Koru Kids).
 This is a quick intro, but if you want to find out more you can read our ultimate guide to becoming a childminder.